-- Two science letters: from professors who have taught you, ideally in biology, chemistry, physics, math, or brain and cognitive sciences.
+- Two science letters: from professors who have taught you, ideally in biology, chemistry, physics, or math.

 - One non-science letter: possibly from a humanities professor, music or arts instructor, etc.

-- Research letters: this is particularly important if you are interested in MD-PhD programs, than applicants should include several research letters.
+- Research letters: this is particularly important if you are interested in MD-PhD programs, these applicants should include several research letters.

 You can also include letters that highlight: